The Fagnano Triangle Patrolling Problem: Optimal -Gap Cyclic Schedules

-We are now ready to formally prove Theorem~\ref{thm: optimal 2-gap cyclic}. \begin{proof}[of Theorem~\ref{thm: optimal 2-gap cyclic}] Observation~\ref{obs: lower bound to 2gap} together with Lemma~\ref{lem: limit of lower bound} imply that the optimal cyclic $2$-gap solution has cost at least twice the perimeter of the orthic triangle.
+\begin{proof}[of Theorem~\ref{thm: optimal 2-gap cyclic}] Observation~\ref{obs: lower bound to 2gap} together with Lemma~\ref{lem: limit of lower bound} imply that the optimal cyclic $2$-gap solution has cost at least twice the perimeter of the orthic triangle.
 At the same time, every sub-orthic schedule, which is also a cyclic $6$-periodic schedule, has value equal to the perimeter of the orthic triangle, and the claim follows. \end{proof}

 Note that the orthic trajectory is one among the sub-orthic trajectories, and hence optimal too to the $2$-gap patrolling problem (among cyclic schedules).
 In the following proposition we show that the orthic trajectory is also an optimal solution to a multi-objective optimization problem.